 Despite how effective the vaccine can be at preventing certain strains of HPV, there are still some people for whom the vaccine might not be safe or suitable.

-- People who have a serious illness: According to the Mayo Clinic, the HPV vaccine isn’t recommended for people who currently moderately to severely ill.
+• People who have a serious illness: According to the Mayo Clinic, the HPV vaccine isn’t recommended for people who are currently moderately to severely ill.
 It’s best to wait until the illness clears before getting vaccinated.

-If any of the above apply to you, you should talk to your provider about the vaccine.
-It might be the case that it wouldn’t pose a problem to your health, but it’s always a good idea to check.
+If any of the risk factors for the vaccine apply to you, you should talk to your provider about the vaccine.
+It might not pose a problem to your health, but it’s always a good idea to check.

 Sources